AshwiniScripter/Pedometer_app/README.md

 ---

 ## **Requirements**
+To run the app, you’ll need:
-- Android device with a built-in step detector sensor.
+- An Android device with a built-in step detector sensor.
-- Minimum SDK version: 23 (Android 6.0, Marshmallow)
+- Minimum SDK version: 23 (Android 6.0, Marshmallow).

 ---